raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-However, it is possible that a long-lived operation may be valid at the time it was initiated, but then a later change of circumstances may render that previously valid operation invalid.
+However, it is possible that a long-lived operation may be valid at the time it was initiated, but then a later change of circumstances may render that operation invalid.
 For example, a long-lived client operation may pertain to a name that the server is authoritative for, but then the server configuration is changed such that it is no longer authoritative for that name.